The function dscore()

-function estimates the D-score,
+function estimates the following quantities: D-score,

 dscore(